akoofice/so-simple-theme/_posts/2015-09-19-artivins2-'galəri.md

 _Naturalismæ_ comes from a work in progress idea, bones, dead elements or obsolete items that come alive.

 artivins is a ['galəri] initiative that present the work of our artists and a selected wine for each occasion.
-We will offer a wine taste.
+A wine taste will be offered.